Implicated in a wide range of

 Botox injections, JUvederm, non-surgical facelifts, collagen implantation and treatment of skin cancer.

-surgery, Dr. Rothfeld is has appeared on national television shows.
-Dr. Rothfeld has also been quoted in many high
+Dr. Rothfeld is has appeared on national television shows.
+Dr. Rothfeld has also been quoted in many high profile

 and Cosmetic Surgery Center in Manhattan, New York.
 Dr. Rothfeld, Dermatology Director of NYC Dermatolgy is a Board